gautam-satish/RateLimiter/README.md

 * Maven-3.8.4 (Eclipse embedded)

 ## Setup
+1) Import the project as a Maven Project in your IDE.
+2) Execute the 'main' method in the 'Main' class which runs all five scenarios mentioned above.

+## Execution (behind the scenes!)
-Import the project as a Maven Project in your IDE.
-Execute the main method in the 'Main' class which runs all five scenarios mentioned above.
-'UserGenerator' class creates 'User' and 'Api' objects using the 'createUsers' method, which sets the api attributes such as the maximum number of calls, start time, and end time for a specific api for a particular user.
-If the api attributes for the user are not set, the default values are used which are mentioned in application.properties file.
+1) 'UserGenerator' class creates 'User' and 'Api' objects using the 'createUsers' method, which sets the api attributes such as the maximum number of calls, start time, and end time for a specific api for a particular user.
+> **Note**
+> If the api attributes for the user object are not set in 'createUsers' method of 'UserGenerator' class, the default values are used which are mentioned in 'application.properties' file.
+2) The 'executeCalls' method simulates the API request made by the users.
+It calls the 'validateUser' method of 'RateLimiterService' class for every one second in a loop.
+3) The 'validateUser' method implements the RateLimiter algorithm that verifies whether the request meets the acceptance criteria.
+4) If passed, true response is sent.
+5) If failed, a custom Exception (LimitException) is thrown.